 #7 (Tie): University of Waterloo — Waterloo, ON

 Founded in 1957, the University of Waterloo is primarily known for its innovation.
-The school is located in Waterloo, not far from the Canada-US border, and is currently home to 32,000 students, including nearly 6,000 international students.
+The school is located in Waterloo, not far from the Canada-US border, and is currently home to 42,000 students, 17.3% of which are international students.

 It has six academic divisions (arts, engineering, environment, science, math, and applied health sciences) and three satellite campuses in the nearby areas of Cambridge, Kichener, and Stratford.